top of page

 Amalgamated Alma Mater

-When Seraphina turned 7 years old she faced with a pressing choice - either in a school with a focus on the French language or a boarding school where she would master Chinese and English.
+When Seraphina turned 7 years old she faced with a pressing choice - either to study in a school with a focus on the French language or a boarding school where she would master Chinese and English.
 At the time, she felt compelled to choose the French Language school.
 However, it failed to grow on her.
 As a result, already in her teenage years, Seraphina started an English language course, dreaming of becoming one day an international affairs reporter, travelling the world and sharing cultural and social news.

 For that reason, a year before finishing school, Seraphina set her eyes on the field of journalism and joined the preparatory course at the Journalism Faculty of the Saint Petersburg State University.
 But, unconsciously faithful to her biological father’s ancestral roots, when presented with a task to write a short essay about a worker from one of the Leningrad factories, Seraphina halted.
 She then quit the course and re-planed her educational future.